BULK IDENTITY THEFT

 Existing countermeasures such as hashing and salting passwords can mitigate against theft.
 But the development of techniques such as hash chains and rainbow tables, combined with the availability of cheap computer processing power, has severely degraded the protection of these techniques.

-Strong encryption does not prevent identity theft, it just makes it much harder to de-cypher data after it has been stolen.
+Strong encryption does not prevent identity theft, it just makes it much harder to de-cipher data after it has been stolen.
 Theft of encrypted data still triggers an expensive and disruptive remediation process.
 Regulatory bodies need to be informed, customers must be warned and passwords have to be changed as a precaution.

 THE COSTS OF RECOVERY